LEADERSHIP DEVELOPMENT – BIG QUESTIONS ANSWERED

 Conveys information to others in a timely, easily comprehended, and persuasive manner.

 - Aligns own and team members’ communications consistent with the organization’s goals and strategies.

-- Routinely communicates to keep others informed, reinforces strategies, builds support, provides support, etc.
+- Routinely communicates to keep others informed, reinforces strategies, shows appreciation, provides support, etc.

 - Aligns others through effective stories and words.

 Drives self and others to continually reexamine concepts and processes to improve the business.

 - Creates and supports a culture wherein innovation and appropriate risk taking are expected, and mistakes are viewed as part of the learning process.